yoctoyotta1024/CLEO/README.md

 ```

 # CLEO
-CLEO is a library for Super-Droplet Model microphysics.
+Cleo is a library for Super-Droplet Model microphysics.
-You can read more about CLEO in its
+You can read more about Cleo in its
 documentation: <https://yoctoyotta1024.github.io/CLEO/>.